Infiniti M: M35h (Hybrid version) (2011–2019)

-The Infiniti M Hybrid, to be sold as the Nissan Fuga Hybrid in Japan where it is the top performance trim there, will introduce Nissan's first in-house developed electric hybrid technology, and the carmaker claims it will double the fuel economy of its gasoline-powered version.
-Nissan also announced that the Nissan Infiniti/Fuga Hybrid, together with the Nissan Leaf, will include its new Vehicle Sound for Pedestrians system to alert pedestrians, the blind and others to their presence when the hybrid is operating at low speeds in all-electric mode.
+The Infiniti M Hybrid, sold as the Nissan Fuga Hybrid in Japan where it was the top performance trim, introduced Nissan's first in-house developed electric hybrid technology, and the carmaker claimed it doubles the fuel economy of its gasoline-powered version.
+Nissan also announced that the Nissan Infiniti/Fuga Hybrid, together with the Nissan Leaf, included its new Vehicle Sound for Pedestrians system to alert pedestrians, the blind and others to their presence when the hybrid is operating at low speeds in all-electric mode.

 The hybrid includes one electric motor and two clutches to allow the 3.5L V6 (302 hp and 258 lbft) gas engine and electric motor to drive the rear wheels simultaneously.
-The lithium-ion battery pack will come from the Infiniti Essence.
+The lithium-ion battery pack comes from the Infiniti Essence.
 The VQ35HR 3.5 L V6 Hybrid utilizes the Atkinson cycle.
 The electric motor, installed in parallel between the engine and the transmission, produces 68 PS from 1.3kWh lithium-ion batteries that are expected to have a service life of 10 years.
 The batteries are installed upright behind the rear seats.
 The main sacrifices are that the luggage compartment space is reduced, the hybrid's rear seats are fixed in place and cannot fold down, and all-wheel drive is not available.
 One benefit of the battery placement though, is that it leaves the hybrid with a 51/49 front to rear weight distribution.